HierzBettina/ble-dev-kit/README.md

 ####Coin BLE Dev Kit
 Arduino Pro Mini with a bare CC2540 to provide serial over BLE.
 Their [wiki](https://github.com/CoinApps/arduino-ble-dev-kit/wiki/_pages) is full of useful information.
 ####OS CC2450
-Project to create open software platform on-top of CC's proprietary stuff.
-The dev blog includes some useful photos and even some [schematics](http://blog.p-dev.net/?p=93).
+Project to create better firmware for the HM-10.
+The dev blog includes useful photos, ongoing research and even some [schematics](http://blog.p-dev.net/?p=93).
 ####JY MCU
 If all you want is a UART serial connection from a HM-10, [buy this baseboard](http://www.fasttech.com/products/1129102).
+Do note that this is at 3 volts.
+If you need 5, you'll want to build the breakout yourself.

 ###Technical Information